samboy/Sudoku7/README.md

 using the same block arrangement (same set of heptominoes used the generate the 7x7 square).
-The PDF generator can handle different location for the number hints; it can *not* handle a different arrangement of sub-blocks nor a different puzzle size (the PDF generator will not print incompatible files).
+The PDF generator can handle different location for the number hints; it can *not* handle a different arrangement of sub-blocks nor a different puzzle size (the PDF generator will refuse to print incompatible files).

-Converting the Java program in to one which can run in batch mode is currently an exercise for the reader.

 # Installing the Caulixtla008 font